chavarera/PythonScript/Module/os/BasicOfOsModule.md

 stat.S_IREAD − Read by owner.
 stat.S_IWRITE − Write by owner.
 stat.S_IEXEC − Execute by owner.
-stat.S_IRWXU − Read, write, and execute by owner. stat.S_IRUSR − Read by owner.
+stat.S_IRWXU − Read, write and execute by owner. stat.S_IRUSR − Read by owner.
 stat.S_IWUSR − Write by owner.
 stat.S_IXUSR − Execute by owner.
-stat.S_IRWXG − Read, write, and execute by group. stat.S_IRGRP − Read by group.
-stat.S_IWGRP − Write by group.
-stat.S_IXGRP − Execute by group.
-stat.S_IRWXO − Read, write, and execute by others. stat.S_IROTH − Read by others.
-stat.S_IWOTH − Write by others.
+stat.S_IRWXG − Read, write and execute by the group. stat.S_IRGRP − Read by a group. stat.S_IWGRP − Write by a group. stat.S_IXGRP − Execute by a group. stat.S_IRWXO − Read, write and execute by others. stat.S_IROTH − Read by others. stat.S_IWOTH − Write by others.
 stat.S_IXOTH − Execute by others.